HERMES-DKZ/linked-open-data-humanities/episodes/model.md

 - How to write down RDF?
 - What is Turtle?
 - What is a vocabulary and a namespace?
-- What is RDF Schema?
+- What is RDF Schema and what is it used for?

 ::::::::::::::::::::::::::::::::::::::::::::::::